What is Android One?

 By merging good hardware with the latest software:

 a) Good hardware: Android One phones have good processing power, so users can get information quickly.
 They have high-quality front and back cameras.
 Apps and videos take up storage space, so these smartphones have ample memory as well as a micro-SD slot to add more.
-Google also added features that people in emerging markets will find particularly useful, like dual SIM cards, a replaceable battery and built-in FM radio.
+Google also added features that people in emerging markets will find particularly useful. these include: dual SIM cards, a replaceable battery and built-in FM radio.

 b) The latest software: To help ensure a consistent experience, Android One devices ship with the latest version of Android directly from Google.
 So users get all the latest features, up-to-date security patches, and peace of mind.
 Android One phones come with the latest and fastest version of Android and will automatically update to new versions.